Modelizer/werkspot/README.md

 ### Setup:
 1. Get git clone `git clone https://github.com/Modelizer/werkspot.git`
 1. Copy `.env.sample` to `.env`
-1. Run `vendor/bin/sail up`
+1. Run `vendor/bin/sail up` to initialise the container.
+In background it uses docker-compose file.
 1. Login to container `docker-compose exec laravel.test bash`
-1. Run `composer install`
+1. Run `composer install` inside the container.
+If some how you are facing any issue then please run `composer install` on your host machine.
-1. To phpunit to see all the testcases are passing. `vendor/bin/phpunit`
+1. Run phpunit to see all the testcases are passing. `vendor/bin/phpunit`

 ### Some Keyfiles to look into it:
 1. Werkspot url compressor is treated as a library and extracted to its folder `modules/CompressUrl`
 1. Middleware is a concept in the Laravel which help to any important thing with the request before sending it to Controller.
 Here is use `App\Http\Middleware\SplitTesting` middleware to swap URL compressor driver according ot 30/70 AB testing.
 1. By default `WerkspotUrlDriver` is bind with `UrlCompressorDriverContract` interface.
 Please see `AppServiceProvider` class.
-1. `BitlyUrlDriver` acts as a adaptor for composer package `shivella/laravel-bitly`
+1. `BitlyUrlDriver` acts as an adaptor for `shivella/laravel-bitly` composer package.

 ### Shorter URL mechanism:
 1. Base62 character methodology is used.